 SMART Start Financial Literacy Program

-In 2013, Athens Federal Community Bank committed $53,000 over three years to bring financial literacy education to high school students across McMinn, Monroe, Meigs, and Bradley counties by providing them with access to the Athens Federal SMART Start Financial Literacy learning platform, powered by EverFi™.
+Since 2013, Athens Federal Community Bank has committed more than $100,000 to bring financial literacy education to high school students across McMinn, Monroe, and Bradley counties by providing them with access to the Athens Federal SMART Start Financial Literacy learning platform, powered by EverFi™.
 This web-based program uses the latest in new media technology, including Level 4 simulations, avatars, gaming, and adaptive-pathing, to bring complex financial concepts to life for today’s digital generation.
 Through this platform, students will become certified in hundreds of topics in personal finance, empowering them to become more informed, responsible citizens.

 - McMinn County High School